Justin-Tan/Justin-Tan.github.io/main_pages/about.md

 ---

 # About
 This is a site that stores extended notes on material I find interesting, mainly on math and machine learning.
+By clearly explaining the things I know now here, future me wastes less time looking stuff up.
 Hopefully these posts will be of use or interest to you.
 ## Personal Interests:
 Bruce Springsteen, hanging out with my neighbour's cat, soccer.
 Sometimes machine learning.